 Dialogue, mediation and consultation

-With our team’s skills and practice in dialogue and mediation at all levels, we can provide a bespoke channel for raising and resolving domestic or international issues of concern.
+With our team’s skills and practice in dialogue and mediation at all levels, we can provide a bespoke channel for raising and resolving domestic, international, or commercial issues of concern.
 As well as communicating with key parties and institutions, we are experienced with engaging the increasingly diverse range of non-state actors who nowadays influence domestic and international politics and public opinion.
 We are skilled at providing bespoke platforms for deconfliction dialogue, talks, and consultation.

 Strategic communications

-Our intervention will often consist of discreet private interaction or public interaction (through media or events) with the aim of advancing strategic policy goals or relationship building.
+Our intervention will often consist of discreet private interaction combined with public interaction (through media or events) with the aim of advancing strategic policy goals or relationship building.
 Confidential emissaries can protect and explain public positions, facilitate trust, and produce innovative and nuanced solutions.
-We can also advise states on public advocacy to reinforce key messages, and on media strategies to manage the release of information into the public domain.
+We can also advise states on public advocacy to reinforce key messages, and on media and PR strategies to manage the release of information into the public domain.

-EBRO is not a law firm, but our core team and consultant network includes highly experienced international lawyers alongside our associate law firm McCue Jury & Partners LLP, internationally recognized in the fields of public interest matters and human rights.
+EBRO is not a law firm, but our consultant network includes highly experienced international lawyers alongside our principal law firm McCue Jury & Partners LLP.

 Commercial matters: mediation, litigation and arbitration

 Some commercial disputes can be of critical importance to the stability of a state, a region or the wellbeing of a society or community.
 Such disputes require more than a straightforward commercial law response.
-EBRO can provide holistic assistance to states and corporate entities in connection with this type of dispute, litigation or international arbitration (including investment, treaty, and commercial arbitration).
-Our team can access high-level litigators experienced under all the major arbitration rules.
+EBRO can provide holistic assistance to states and corporate entities in connection with this type of dispute, litigation, mediation or international arbitration (including investment, treaty, and commercial arbitration).

 Border dispute, border recognition and independence recognition